-10.7.6 For Theory Subjects-For the assessment of performance of students in a semester, continuous evaluation system will be followed with two components: Internal Assessment (IA), carrying 30% weightage and End Semester Examination (ESE), carrying 70% weightage.
+10.7.6 For Theory Subjects-For the assessment of performance of students in a semester, continuous evaluation system will be followed with two components: Internal carrying 70% weightage.
 There will be two class tests each of 15 Marks, in each theory subject in a semester forming the part of Internal Assessment (IA).